Gravitational Effective Field Theory Islands, Low-Spin Dominance, and the Four-Graviton Amplitude: Amplitudes in the low-energy effective field theory

 where $R$ is the Ricci scalar, $\kappa$ is given in terms of Newton's constant $G$ via $\kappa^2 = 32\pi G$, and the metric is $g_{\mu\nu} = \eta_{\mu\nu} + \kappa h_{\mu\nu}$ in terms of the graviton field $h_{\mu\nu}$.
 To describe the most general parity-even theory that captures low-energy four-graviton scattering, we include the massless scalar field $\phi$.
 The factors of ${1 \over \kappa}$ are chosen to normalize the kinetic term canonically and to remove the factors of $\kappa$ that would appear in the three-point tree-level amplitudes built out of a single insertion of $\phi \, C$ or $R^3$ and the four-graviton tree-level amplitudes built out of a single insertion of $C^2$ or $\tilde{C}^2 $.
 The $\beta_\phi$, $\beta_{R^3}$, $\beta_{R^4}$ and $\tilde{\beta}_{R^4}$ are Wilson coefficients that depend on the details of the UV physics.
 The composite operators are defined by

-where $R_{\lambda \mu \nu \kappa}$ is the Riemann tensor and $R_{\mu \nu}$ is the Ricci tensor.
+where $R_{\lambda \mu \nu \kappa}$ is the Riemann tensor.
 One can systematically add higher-dimension operators; we choose not to do so here since our later analysis is at the amplitude level, so the mapping back to Lagrangian coefficients is not necessary.

-In writing the effective action \eqref{eft} we apply the equations of motion and integrate by parts to reduce the number of operators to a minimum independent set.
-In particular, we do not include $R^2$-type terms because the Ricci scalar and tensor, $R$ and $R_{\mu \nu}$, vanish due to the equations of motion, while the contraction of two Riemann tensors can be traded for the Gauss-Bonnet contribution $C$, which is equal to a total derivative in four dimensions~\cite{tHooft:1974toh}.
+In writing the effective action \eqref{eft} we apply the equations of motion and integrate by parts to reduce the number of terms to a minimum independent set.
+In particular, in constructing the higher-dimensional operators we replace instances of the Ricci scalar and tensor, $R$ and $R_{\mu \nu}$, with appropriate contractions of the matter stress-energy tensor.
+We drop such terms since they give rise to higher-point matter interactions, which do not affect our analysis.
+For example, we do not include $R^2$-type terms because the squares of $R$ and $R_{\mu \nu}$ do not contribute due to the equations of motion, while the contraction of two Riemann tensors $C$ can be traded for the Gauss-Bonnet contribution, which is equal to a total derivative in four dimensions~\cite{tHooft:1974toh}.
 Furthermore, we do not include operators that our calculation is not sensitive to.
 Specifically, we do not consider the other possible contraction of three Riemann tensors, since it does not contribute to four-graviton scattering~\cite{vanNieuwenhuizen:1976vb,Broedel:2012rc}.
-We restrict ourselves to parity-even interactions and neglect the parity-odd operator $C \tilde{C}$~\cite{Sennett:2019bpc,Endlich:2017tqa}.
+We restrict ourselves to parity-even interactions and neglect the parity-odd operators $\phi \, \tilde{C}$ and $C \tilde{C}$~\cite{Sennett:2019bpc,Endlich:2017tqa}.
 The possible parity-even contractions of four Riemann tensors were obtained in Ref.~\cite{Fulling:1992vm}.
-Recent studies that use similar Lagrangians are found in Refs.~\cite{Endlich:2017tqa, Dunbar:2017szm, Brandhuber:2019qpg, AccettulliHuber:2020oou}.
+Recent studies that use similar Lagrangians are found in Refs.~\cite{Endlich:2017tqa, Dunbar:2017szm, Brandhuber:2019qpg, AccettulliHuber:2020oou, Emond:2019crr}.